-SG&A decreased by \$0.5 million in the first quarter of 2019 compared to the 2018 level, as CCI-led cost savings, lower brand marketing and savings from the global alignment of employee benefits were largely offset by higher distribution expenses and investments to support and drive future growth.
-SG&A as a percent of net sales declined by 40 basis points from the prior year level.
+SG&A decreased by \$7.8 million in the six months ended May 31, 2019 compared to the 2018 level, primarily as a result of CCI-led cost savings, lower brand marketing, lower employee incentive expense, and a one-time fiscal 2019 expense reduction from the alignment of an employee benefit plan to our global standard, partially offset by investments associated with the implementation of a global ERP platform in support of our GE business transformation initiative as well as higher expense associated with other information technology, share-based compensation, and distribution.
+SG&A as a percent of net sales for the six months ended May 31, 2019 declined by 40 basis points from the prior year level.